wp-plugins/autoptimize/readme.txt

 == Changelog ==

+= 1.6.6 =
+* New: disable autoptimizatoin by putting part of your HTML, JS or CSS in between noptimize-tags, e.g.;
+`<!--noptimize--><script>alert('this will not get autoptimized');</script><--/noptimize-->`
+* Added extra check to prevent plugin-files being called outside of WordPress as suggested in [this good article on security](http://mikejolley.com/2013/08/keeping-your-shit-secure-whilst-developing-for-wordpress/).
+* Added small notice to be displayed after installation/ activation to ask user to configure the plugin as well.

 = 1.6.5 =
 * new javascript-debug option to force the aggregated javascript file in the head-section of the HTML instead of at the bottom
 * YUI compression & CDN are now deprecated functionality that will be removed in 1.7.0